hundredrabbits/thebook/north_pacific_logbook.md

 Our rule is that if we think about maybe reefing a sail, we do it.
 Another important rule, is to never reef at night.
 Everything is harder to do in the dark.
 Generally, we decide to reef while the sun is up, or don't.
 We are not racing, we don't care to have the most sail up always, our main concern is our safety.

-Our main sail didn't used to have a third reef, we had a new one made in New Zealand with it.
+Our main sail didn't used to have a third reef, we had a new one made in New Zealand and asked to include this in its design.
 We're glad we did.

 ##### 1800
 We eat chips as a snack, as we are not hungry for a full dinner.
 Everything tastes weird?
 It's like our taste buds are on LSD.
 The only thing that goes down easy is salty foods.